andreiio/learn-portuguese-the-hard-way/portuguese-slides.md

 - Thank you.
 Hot coffee is good.
 Do you have a book about the village?
 - {:.fragment} Obrigado.
 Café quente está bem.
 Tem um livro cerca de a aldeia?

-- {:.fragment} I have a book with many photos.
+- {:.fragment} I have.
+This book has many photos.
 It is a good book, but it is old.
-- {:.fragment} Tenho um livro com muita fotos.
-Livro e bem, mas e velho.
+- {:.fragment} Tenho.
+Este livro tem muita fotos.
+Livro é bem, mas é velho.

 - {:.fragment} Can I see it?
 - {:.fragment} Posso ver?

 - {:.fragment} Sure.
 Look at this.
+That is a good beach.
 - {:.fragment} Está bem.
-Veja esta.
+Veja este.
+Essa é praia bem.

 - {:.fragment} It is a beautiful village.
 Thank you.
 See you tomorrow.
-- {:.fragment} E a aldeia bonita.
+- {:.fragment} É a aldeia bonita.
 Obrigado.
 Até amanhã.

 - {:.fragment} You're welcome.
 See you tomorrow.
 - {:.fragment} De nada.
 Até amanhã.